 For Yuvika’s parents the last few months have been the toughest.
 But as they say that every black cloud has a silver lining, today Yuvika is healthy and looking at a positive future.
 Misdiagnosed with tuberculosis (TB) and suffering from chronic cough and breathlessness, Yuvika has gone a lot in the last few months.
 The daughter of Dr SN Dev, the Madhubani resident felt helpless when her daughter’s condition kept on deteriorating.
 “She used to complain of pain in the right chest side while coughing or playing.
 I tried to cure her through some basic medication, but nothing was improving her condition.
 Some tests revealed that she has TB.
 This news was difficult for the entire family,” shares Dr Dev, Yuvika’s father.

-The anti tuberculosis drugs also gave her no relief, in fact her situation started to become more complicated.
+The antituberculosis drugs also gave her no relief, in fact her situation started to become more complicated.
 She lost her appetite, started losing weight and became fragile.
-Her blood pressure, haemoglobin dropped down and she started to feel weak.
+Her blood pressure, hemoglobin dropped down and she started to feel weak.